+I get the question, “How to Sell on Craigslist” a lot.
 You can turn your clutter into cash by selling it on Craigslist.
-Or create a business by buying and reselling Craigslist deals.
-This article tells you how to sell on Craigslist so you can make money.
+Or, create a business by buying and reselling Craigslist deals.
+This article will show you how to sell on Craigslist so that you can make money fast!

 Well, you might as well keep it since it can be had for $75 new!